craigduncanlab/PyConMessenger/Documentation/NPGuide.md

 All paragraphs are numbered with sequential IDs in the HTML files, even if the paragraph numbers are not shown on screen.

-If paragraph numbering is on, default paragraphs will be display hard-coded numbers.
+If paragraph numbering is on, default paragraphs will display hard-coded numbers.

-You can setup paragraph numbering options using either config.py (general option) or use the paragraph() command in your file. (see overrides.py)
+You can setup paragraph numbering options using either config.py (the default option) or use the paragraph() command in a specific file for a local option. (see overrides.py)

 The paragraph command has three basic options: